Nursing: Practical

 systems including digestive respiratory reproductive urogenital cardiovascular-lymphatic

-This course is designed to introduce the beginning practical nursing student to the
+musculoskeletal nervous immune and endocrine systems.
+ELA Placement: This course is designed to introduce the beginning practical nursing student to the

-profession of nursing with particular focus in the long term care setting.
+profession of nursing with particular focus in the long-term care setting.
 Safe and

 effective care principles will be applied.
 The students will be expected to manage